Interpol targets illegal fishing, seafood fraud

 “World fish stocks are being rapidly depleted, and valuable species are nearing extinction,” Interpol said in a statement on the new project known as Scale that will step up police cooperation from the South Pacific to the Arctic Ocean.

-“The last decade has seen an escalation of trans-national and organized criminal networks engaged in fisheries crime,” it said.
+“The last decade has seen an escalation of trans-national and organised criminal networks engaged in fisheries crime,” it said.

-“Illegal fishing is not just about catching the people out in the waters,” the head of Interpol’s Environmental Crime Programme, David Higgins, told Reuters, saying it covered everything from illegal financing to mislabeling.
+“Illegal fishing is not just about catching the people out in the waters,” the head of Interpol’s Environmental Crime Programme, David Higgins, told Reuters, saying it covered everything from illegal financing to mislabelling.

 He said consumers should be more demanding, partly because Europe’s meat scandal has exposed how easily horsemeat can be passed off as more expensive beef.